Veggie burger: Stabilizers

 Tapioca starch and vegetable gum are two common ingredients used as stabilizers in veggie burger.
-Tapioca starch is often used as a thickening agent for manufactured foods due to its cheaper price.
+Tapioca starch is often used as a thickening agent due to its cheaper price.
 It gets sticky once it is wet, which helps to hold the burger patty tightly together.
-This prevents the patty from breaking apart.
-Vegetable gum provides negligible nutrients, but it also helps to hold everything together in the patty.
+Vegetable gum also helps to hold everything together in the patty.

 Oils

 Oils, such as safflower, coconut, and olive oil, can lubricate the grain mix, and allow further cooking processing when the wheat is added.
-This facilitates the Maillard reaction and makes the veggie patty taste better by bringing out its flavors.
+This facilitates the Maillard reaction and brings out the flavors of the veggie burger.
 Oils can also prevent the ingredients from sticking to the mixing machine, thus allowing them to be mixed well and heated together.

-Preservatives
+Salt

-Salt is typically used for flavor, but may be used as a preservative in veggie burgers.
+Salt is typically used for flavor, and may also be used as a preservative in veggie burgers.
 With the use of salt, the water activity of the food is reduced.
 This helps prevent the growth of micro-organisms and prolongs the shelf life of the food.